pepone/redhat-rpm-config/buildflags.md

 * `-grecord-gcc-switches`: Include select GCC command line switches in the DWARF debugging information.
 This is useful for detecting the presence of certain build flags and general hardening coverage.
+* `-fcommon`: This optional flag is used to build legacy software which relies on C tentative definitions.
+It is disabled by default.

 For hardened builds (which are enabled by default, see above for how to disable them), the flag